OÖ. Volksblatt: “It’s about the diversity of opinion” (by Roland KORNTNER)

 The restriction, according to which fewer reports may be published on orf.at in the future, is certainly accepted with pleasure.
 Especially when you know that the majority of traffic comes from the top stories.

-For clarification: As a print medium that has embarked on the path of digitization, it is absolutely not about abolishing ORF for us.
+For clarification: As a print medium that has embarked on the path of digitization, it is absolutely not regarding abolishing ORF for us.
 On the contrary: it needs a strong ORF in terms of democratic politics.

-But it’s about a reasonable coexistence, in the best case even about a symbiosis.
+But it’s regarding a reasonable coexistence, in the best case even regarding a symbiosis.
 To clearly mark out which players are allowed to work which field.
 With the ORF, an actor that is well equipped financially due to public funding is increasingly pushing into the online print sector.
 This cannot be what the inventor intended.
 This calls for changes and a clear definition of what the ORF should or must actually do.
-And it also raises the question of whether the ORF could not be made (more) -free with so many fees flowing?
+And it also raises the question of whether the ORF might not be made (more) -free with so many fees flowing?
 Whether he shouldn’t concentrate on his important public service assignment and leave content such as US series or US films to the private sector.

 Conclusion: Because of the general criticism from VÖZ and also VÖP, the association of Austrian private broadcasters, and also the trade union GPA, the government is required to revise this law.